-The following information was provided by Sergeant Weaver to Leith Central CC.
+The following information was provided by PC Weaver to Leith Central CC.

 Parking on Pavements